-Any future road pricing scheme (see outcome 13) should be designed to improve access for essential vehicles.
+Any future road pricing scheme (see Outcome 13) should be designed to improve access for essential vehicles.

-Policy 10: Prioritise vehicle access to streets and parking spaces for emergency vehicles and people with a disability or limited mobility.
+Policy 12: Prioritise vehicle access to streets and parking for emergency vehicles and people with a disability or limited mobility.

-Policy 11.
-Ensure street and loading access is facilitated for freight, trade and servicing.
+Policy 13: Ensure street and loading access is facilitated when off-street space is unavailable, for freight, tradespeople, servicing and construction.